Non Probate Assets: 6 Types That Can Help You Avoid Probate

 Read our guide Probate vs Non Probate for more information.

-There are several types of assets that typically do not have to go through the probate process.
+There are several types of assets that typically don’t have to go through the probate process.
 Have you ever opened a financial account, after which the financial institution required you to name a beneficiary?
 This is typically a great clue that you’ve just created a non probate asset.
 However, there are other types of non probate assets that don’t necessarily work in this way.

 The following reviews a variety of non probate assets you might encounter.